Gender-based violence affects all of us.

 One is too many.

-We are dedicated to building a culture of care and putting an end to sexual-based misconduct and relationship violence.
+We are dedicated to building a culture of care and putting an end to gender-based discrimination and violence.
 Our goal is for every Gator to have the knowledge, skills, and abilities to develop, maintain, and promote healthy relationships.
 Learn more about past, present, and future violence prevention efforts by visiting our timeline of efforts.

-You can help end sexual-based misconduct and relationship violence by creating and engaging in healthy, respectful relationships; familiarizing yourself with campus and community resources; and, pledging to never commit or condone any acts of violence.
+You can help end gender-based discrimination and violence by creating and engaging in healthy, respectful relationships; familiarizing yourself with campus and community resources; and, pledging to never commit or condone any acts of violence.

 There are many opportunities for students to get involved on campus and lead the charge to prevent violence.
 Visit the page below to learn more about these opportunities to get connected and make a difference on campus.